scoder/acora/README.txt

 ---------

 * works with unicode strings and byte strings
-* about 2-3x as fast as Python's regular expression engine
+* about 2-3x as fast as Python's regular expression engine for most input
 * finds overlapping matches, i.e. all matches of all keywords
 * support for case insensitive search (~10x as fast as 're')
 * frees the GIL while searching